Abbreviations used within the titles of ISO standards are not included in this list.

 Person from a particular field or industry who contributes to the development of a standard.

-Form to be sent by the secretary to the committee so they can vote for a New Work Item Proposal (NWIP).
+Form to be sent by the committee manager to the committee so they can vote for a New Work Item Proposal (NWIP).

-Form to be sent by the secretary to the TPM showing the voting results for a NWIP.
+Form to be sent by the committee manager to the TPM showing the voting results for a NWIP.
 It has to be received before the project can continue.